flokkr/flokkr/README.md

 # Docker images for Open Source bigdata/hadoop projects

-Flokkr is an umbrella github organization to collect all of the containerization work for Apache bigdata/datascience projects such as Apache Hadoop or Apache Spark.
+Flokkr is an umbrella github organization to collect all of my containerization work for Apache bigdata/datascience projects such as Apache Hadoop or Apache Spark.

 On high level, there are two main type of the subprojects/git repos under this organization: Containers and runtime configuration examples.